If You Have These 11 Unique Traits, You're Probably An Extremely Creative Person

 Thanks, but no thanks.
 Any work is work, whether it's artistic or manual labor.

-6. They slowly die from mundane routine.
+6. You slowly wear down from mundane routine

 We all get tired of ruts and routines, but a desk job or corporate gig can suck the soul from a creative person's heart in about three seconds flat.
+What the average everyday person finds as just another day is "a day of torture" for the highly creative soul.

 I studied literature, writing, and gender in college.
 Does anyone in the real world care?
 Nope.
 People in the adult world care about Microsoft Office and spreadsheets, not portrait-painting skills or vocal scales.

-Being a highly creative person often means being endowed with skills that no one but our own small center of the universe appreciates.
+Being a highly creative person often means being endowed with skills that no one but our small center of the universe appreciates.

 An artist can take a gazillion years to finish one painting.
 Highly creative people have a timeline that's usually dictated by our creative juices and our adult life responsibilities.